gfMateus99/Internet-aplications/README.md

 ## Overview

-Project created in react, with the database host in Google Firebase.
-This project aimed to develop an app where students could create and participate in tournaments.
-Students participating in tournaments could insert the results of each game, and if both results of students were compatible, the students that won could advance to the next phase.
+**Project description:** The aim of this project is to create an online tournament system.
+The system should allow its users to conduct tournaments in a discipline selected by students.
+The organizers can set a time and place of the tournament, limits on the number of participants and sponsor logos while competitors can apply to participate and enter the results of their encounters.
+Project was developed in react, with the database host in Google Firebase.

 ## Available Scripts